 - Final Advance (at the beginning of the third year of the program)

 Collaborating with local institutions, George Fox Seminiary hosts the advances in a variety of dynamic global venues.
-Past and future venues include:
+Past venues include:

 - 2011: Nairobi, Kenya, Addis Ababa and Mek'ele, Ethiopia, in collaboration with Africa International University, Nairobi, Children's HopeChest, Addis Ababa, and Saint Frumentius Abba Selama Kessata Birhan theological college, Mek'ele, Ethiopia.
 Schedule (PDF).